brunopinheirofreitas/Java/Alura/Java_EE.md

 </persistence>
 `
 Some explanation:
+-  <provider>: It's a class that handle everything.
 - javax.persistence.jdbc.driver: Which driver you will use.
 - javax.persistence.jdbc.url: where the DB is.
 - javax.persistence.jdbc.user: username to access the DB.